About ReTreeUS

 Prisca Hermene

-Rebecka supports ReTreeUS' marketing and communications efforts.
-For the past 10 years, the heart of her work has been designing mission-led outreach and communications strategies, building fruitful community partnerships, leading events and programs, and crafting impactful stories that drive meaningful change – all while keeping her hands in the soil in orchards and gardens both personally and professionally.
+Rebecka lends a helping hand with ReTreeUS' communications efforts.
+For the past 10 years, the heart of her work has been designing mission-led outreach and marketing strategies, building fruitful community partnerships, leading events and programs, and crafting impactful stories that drive meaningful change – all while keeping her hands in the soil in orchards and gardens both personally and professionally.
 A lifelong gardener/food grower, she is passionate about ecology, food sovereignty, and environmental education.